kchalkowski/ASF_optimal_radius/README.md

 ### Objects

 Nall- matrix of length thyme, track total abundance
 BB- matrix of length thyme,track births
 POSlive- list of length thyme, positive cases observed and removed from landscape
 POSdead- list of length thyme, positive carcasses observed and removed from landscape
 NEGlive- list of length thyme, negative tests of hunted carcasses that are removed from landscape
 NEGdead- list of length thyme, negative tests of carcasses that are removed from landscape
 POSlive_locs- list of length thyme, contain locations of positive cases observed and removed from landscape
 POSdead_locs- list of length thyme, contain locations of positive cases observed and removed from landscape

-Population matrix- each row is a sounder, each column indicates different state variables
+pop-Population matrix, each row is a sounder, each column indicates different state variables
   col 1: sounder size selected using ss as lambda in a poisson
   col 2: open column, can be used for func checks in parallel operations where print is inconvenient
   col 3: present location cell number (cells are randomly selected when pop initialized)